Newberry County License Hearing Guide

 Newberry County DUI License Suspension & ALR Hearing

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your license will be automatically suspended.
-There is very little you can do to reverse this, so do not miss this deadline.
+• What Happens If You Miss the Deadline: If you fail to request a hearing within 30 days, your South Carolina driver's license will be automatically suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension